WVU-MRT/.github/profile/README.md

 #

-This repository contains all of the code developed by West Virginia university's microgravity research team from early 2021 to the present day (encompassing MRT 18 & 19).
-For access/pull requests, please email cjstarvaggi@gmail.com.
+This organization contains the code repositories of West Virginia university's microgravity research teams 18 and 19.
+To join, please email cjstarvaggi@gmail.com.